85 more BSF personnel test Covid-19 positive; tally at 152

 Developed By: iNFOTYKE

-NEW DELHI: Eighty-five more Border Security Force (BSF) personnel tested COVID-19 positive on Wednesday, raising the number of infected BSF personnel to 152, highest among all central armed police forces (CAPF).
+New Delhi: Eighty-five more Border Security Force personnel tested Covid-19 positive on Wednesday, raising the number of infected BSF personnel to 152, highest among all central armed police forces (CAPF).

 In all, around 400 CAPF personnel have been infected by coronavirus.